Department of Social Work

 SOCW 467, Senior Practicum Seminar I, 3 Units

 This seminar course integrates the generalist practice knowledge and skills of a social work professional.
-Students will learn how to identify and conduct themselves as a professional social worker in their respective internship contexts.
-Evidence-based practice skills will be developed to help students engage in research-informed practice and learn how practice shapes research.
-This the first semester of a two-semester course sequence.
+Students learn how to identify and conduct themselves as professional social workers in their respective internship contexts.
+Evidence-based practice skills are developed to help students engage in research-informed practice and learn how practice shapes research.
+This course comprises the first semester of a two-semester course sequence.
+Meets the General Education Requirement: Integrative and Applied Learning.

 SOCW 468, Field Internship II, 4 Units